 Insurance companies and those actually responsible for causing your accident will probably try to point fingers and blame you.
 If these tactics are successful, it means they’ll pay out less money than you really deserve.
 Our car accident attorneys know how to counter these strategies and protect you – as well as your ability to get the money you need.

 If you have suffered severe and catastrophic injuries after a car accident caused by a careless driver, you can seek compensation for:

 - Neck and back injury, including whiplash

 When an accident is fatal, our wrongful death lawyers are here to help grieving family members, too.

 How Long Do I Have to File a Lawsuit After a Crash in San Diego?

-California has a strict two-year statute of limitations that applies to most personal injury lawsuits.
-So, there’s a good chance that you’ll have two years from the date of your collision to file a civil lawsuit against those responsible.
+California has a strict two-year statute of limitations that applies to most car accident lawsuits.
+So, there’s a good chance that you’ll have two years from the date of your crash to file a civil lawsuit against those responsible.

 You may have more time to act if your injuries aren’t evident right away.
 You’ll have less time to act if you suspect a government agency is to blame.